 Instructor permission is required for either BIOL 4910 or 4920; however, students are encouraged to talk with their research mentors to select other courses, such as one or more of the biology major core courses that may be relevant to their planned research project.

 BIOL 4910 and 4920 are graded courses, with students expected to devote 10-12 hours per week in the laboratory.
 Grades in BIOL 4910 are assigned by the research mentor, in consultation with the Biology Department Director of Independent Research.
-An average grade for the first semester of Independent Research is typically a “B”, since students generally spend most of their first research semester learning techniques and becoming familiar with the relevant research literature.

 Required Written Assignments for Independent Research